 Schools Purchasing Hearing Aids for Students

-In these times of decreasing school budgets, anything that will cost a school district significant funds is likely to be questions.
+In these times of decreasing school budgets, anything that will cost a school district significant funds is likely to be questioned.
 Many school districts consider hearing aids to be ‘personal devices’ like glasses, and therefore believe that they are not required to cover this expense.
 As demonstrated through two rulings from the federal Office of Special Education Programs, there ARE situations when it is appropriate for a school to purchase hearing aids for a student.

 The following does not constitute legal advice.
 Please refer to the original sources listed at the bottom of this page for more information.